 How to spend the perfect 3 days in Prague and take in as many sights as possible!

-The medieval city of Prague is one of our favorite cities in all of Europe.
-Wandering around the cobbled streets is a little bit like stepping back in time.
+The medieval city of Prague is one of our favorite cities in Europe.
+Wandering around the cobbled streets is like stepping back in time.
 With all of its historical and cultural sites, you’re sure to fall in love with all that there is to see and do in Prague.

 While the iconic cathedral overlooking the city and the picturesque Charles Bridge are the two main sites that come to mind when people think of Prague, there are so many more amazing places to discover!